 you’re worried about.”
 You may find that there is a real problem causing the anxiety.

-problem, work with your child towards a solution.
+work with your child toward a solution.

 Don’t give in to arguments or tantrums.
 That teaches children that those things will

-time they go to school and stay at school without much difficulty.
+go to school and stay at school without much difficulty.